-A. The Learning Support Manager liaises with our partner high schools and students are referred to us.
+A. The Director of Learning Support liaises with our partner high schools and students are referred to us.

-A. The student discloses that they have a difficulty and/or disability on their application form and are interviewed by the Learning Support manager, the Learning Support coordinator or the Dyslexia Tutor.
+A. The student discloses that they have a difficulty and/or disability on their application form and are interviewed by the Learning Support team.

 A. The buildings are fully wheelchair accessible.
 There are central disabled changing and toilet facilities.
 There is a new entrance and wide corridors with no obstacles and students can be timetabled into ground floor rooms.

 A. The College is inclusive and there are quiet areas where students can do their work if they prefer.

-A. The Learning Support Manager or Coordinator will invite you to come into College to have a look around and will be able to discuss your support needs.
+A. The Director of Learning Support Learning Support Coordinator will invite you to come into College to have a look around and will be able to discuss your support needs.
 Once you have applied to come to College, you will be able to attend Taster Sessions during the year in order to help you decide which subjects you prefer.
 This also helps the transition to College as you're able to become used to a new environment.

 A. We have a dedicated Learning Support team that provides support tailored to individual needs.
 This can be one-to-one support in the classroom, discrete support in the classroom or support in the Learning Assistance Base inbetween classes.

 A. Supported students have an individual support plan which is reviewed twice per year by the Learning Support team and the student.

 A. Each student also has a development Tutor that they see once per week.

 A. At interview, students are able to choose courses that match their future aspirations and interests.
-The Learning Support Manager will discuss the necessary qualifications required to come to College as some students are not able to take five GCSEs.
+The Director of Learning Support will discuss the necessary qualifications required to come to College as some students are not able to take five GCSEs.

 A. We use the ‘Sapien’ system in College and parents have access to attendance records, reports and pastoral notes.
 Students will have regular meetings with their Tutor to discuss their progress.